-Project No. Ni1
+Project No. Ni2 Status: Ongoing

-Project No. N12 Status: Ongoing Party or relevant jurisdiction European Union - United Kingdom (Northern Ireland) Title of project The marine survival of Atlantic salmon from the River Bush, Northern Ireland Objective of research project Investigate factors influencing the survival at sea of salmon smolts migrating from the River Bush until their return as adult salmon Brief description of research project This long-term project centres on enumerating numbers of migrating wild smolts and returning adults to the River Bush, by means of trapping facilities, in order to assess return rates and maturation schedules.
-A programme of microtagging wild and hatchery-origin smolts provides detailed information on exploitation levels and patterns in coastal and distant-water fisheries.
+Party or relevant jurisdiction European Union - United Kingdom (Northern Ireland) Title of project The marine survival of Atlantic salmon from the River Bush, Northern Ireland Objective of research project Investigate factors influencing the survival at sea of salmon smolts migrating from the River Bush until their return as adult salmon Brief description of research project This long-term project centres on enumerating numbers of migrating wild smolts and returning adults to the River Bush, by means of trapping facilities, in order to assess return rates and maturation schedules.
+A programme of microtagging hatchery-origin smolts provides detailed information on exploitation levels and patterns in coastal and distant-water fisheries.
 Run-reconstruction modelling provides information on return rates to Irish homewaters, which provides an index of natural survival at sea.
 Dates during which research will take place Started in 1973.
-Project ongoing 2014.
+Project ongoing 2015.
 Area in which research will take place River Bush, N. Irish/Irish coastal waters and distant-water fisheries.
 Estimated number and weight of salmon to be retained None retained, as tag recovery based on already-captured fish.
 Tagged adults at River Bush retained alive as broodstock for hatchery programme.
-Resources Estimated cost of the research project Details of the full economic costs of each study are requested, including staff costs, equipment and overheads.
-For collaborative projects, a breakdown of costs between public and private partners is requested.
-Total annual cost:£229,900Breakdown:Staff£220,000Consumables£5,500Travel and Subsistence£4,400 Number of participating scientists 2 project scientists and 3 technical staff Name and e-mail address of coordinating scientist in charge of project Dr. Dennis Ensing dennis.ensing@afbini.gov.uk Details of research vessels, e.g. name, registration, call sign and description of vessel Not applicable Type and amount of gear and other equipment to be used Not applicable Details of any collaborating countries Ireland (tag recovery programme), no date received since fisheries ceased.
+Resources Estimated cost of the research project Total annual cost: £241,500 Breakdown: Staff £230,000 Consumables £6,500 Travel and Subsistence £5,000 Number of participating scientists 2 project scientists and 3 technical staff Name and e-mail address of coordinating scientist in charge of project Dr. Dennis Ensing dennis.ensing@afbini.gov.uk Details of research vessels, e.g. name, registration, call sign and description of vessel Not applicable Type and amount of gear and other equipment to be used Not applicable Details of any collaborating countries Ireland (tag recovery programme), no date received since fisheries ceased Summary of Progress: